 The discharge information always refers to the water level measuring points at Unterjettenberg or Weißbach.
 The discharge values from the water gauges are only conditionally conclusive for navigation of the Teufelschlucht because there are some tributaries between the river section Loferschlucht and the water gauges.
 Therefore they can only serve as reference values in addition to your own, individual assessment, including inspection, on the day of the ride. inspection on the day of the inspection.
-The water level indicator in the curve before the Teufelsteg is another aid for the paddler.
+The water level indicator in the curve in front of the Teufelsteg is another aid for the paddler.
 The permanent change of the flow z.
 B. Attachment is not considered.

 This information is provided to the best of our knowledge.
 Nevertheless, the paddler must reassess the potential danger every day before each trip.